altf4/untwister/README.md

         Set the minimum confidence percentage to report -t <threads>
-        Spawn this many threads (default is your number of CPUs)
+        Spawn this many threads (default is your number of CPUs) -m <min bound>
+        Set the minimum bound, for a bounded PRNG function -M <max bound>
+        Set the maximum bound, for a bounded PRNG function

 Examples:
     Cracking a list of random numbers in test_ints.txt